agrogan97/psychex/docs/source/tutorial/getting_started.rst

 Starter Kit Setup
 -----------------

-Alternatively, download the folder *starter_kit* - this contains barebones files that will work out of the box, and is a good foundation from which to build your project.
+Alternatively, clone the repo and copy the folder *starter_kit* into your project directory - this contains barebones files that will work out of the box, and is a good foundation from which to build your project.
 If you choose to do this, you can serve the file by opening a terminal of your choice, navigating to the project root, and running something like: ::

     python -m http.server